Blane245/musicgenerator/README.md

 The data structure is hierarchial:

 *  Called *CMGFile*, this includes all attributes that apply to all other attributes.
-It includes a filename, the room compressor, the room equalizer, the name of the soundfont file and its contexts, and a collection of tracks that contain generators.
+It includes a filename, the room compressor, the room equalizer, the room reverberator, the room volume, and a collection of tracks that contain generators.
 * Called *TimeLine*, this includes attributes that define the left most time to be displayed, and the current zoom level.
 This data element is independent of CMGFile. i.e., time line setting persist between files and are not saved.
 * Called *Track*, this is an instance of the track collection belonging to a CMGFile.
 Each track has name, solo, and mute attributes and a collection of generators.
 This provides the means by which generators can be assigned to different tracks for organizational purposes.
 * Called *Generator*, this is an instance of a generator collection and is the source of the sound that is produced by CMG.
 There are currently three types of generators.

-    * **CMG** - this generator is the parent of sound generators and does not generate sound.
+    * **Silent** - this generator is the parent of sound generators and does not generate sound.
 It contains the attributes that are common to all generators.
 This includes a name, start and end times, mute flag, and a vertical position with the track's timeline.
     * The two types of generators that produce sound are listed above.

 # Web Audio Routing Graph